 Likewise, an organization such as Protect Sudbury, has unique legal status before the ESFB, and can advocate and lobby for aspects of our cause that are not available to the Town.
 Every group appearing before the EFSB as an Intervenor must have legal representation.
 That’s why we have secured Burns & Levinson to represent our interests and why we are collecting donations to our legal fund (http://www.protectsudbury.org/donate/).

-Our primary fundraising effort is to fund the legal battle.
+The primary fundraising effort is to fund the legal battle.
 The vast majority of funds raised are used to pay for legal fees.
-Cases like these rely very heavily upon professional experts in the areas of utility engineering and siting.
-This effort will also likely require environmental experts.
-Experts are a large expense in this legal battle and your money will be used to hire the top available experts.
+Cases like these rely very heavily upon professional experts in the areas of utility engineering and siting, and also environmental experts.
+Experts are a large expense in this legal battle and funds will be used to hire the top available experts.
 A small percentage of funds raised are used in administrative costs (printing and special projects) and things like insurance.

-The short answer is not in this context.
-Although the herbicides used by Eversource are approved for use by the state, there is good cause for concern.
+The short answer is not in this context and there is good cause for concern.
 Regular spraying in environmentally sensitive areas is harmful to the plants and animals that inhabit those areas since they are subject to consistent higher levels of exposure.
 In addition, one of the approved herbicides for use in vegetation control is glyphosate, a substance deemed as a “probable carcinogen” by the IARC, the World Health Organization’s cancer assessment agency, and currently banned in several countries.
 Another approved herbicide used by Eversource, fosamine ammonium (Krenite), has had no human health risk assessment as it’s not approved for residential use, yet it’s used on rights of way that are cleared right up to abutter’s properties.

-No. Eversource’s proposal involves construction of a non-continuous service road which they claim can be used as a base for a rail trail.
+Eversource’s proposal states they will construct a "non-continuous service road" which they claim could be used as a base for a rail trail.
 The proposal does NOT include construction of the trail, nor maintenance of the service road for other than Eversource purposes.

-Looking for proof?
-Watch this February 2016 video of Eversource Project Manager Bev Schultz or read the transcript (this refers to building the overhead route):
+Watch this February 2016 video of Eversource Project Manager Bev Schultz where she states they will NOT build a rail trail - or read the transcript (this refers to building the overhead route):